mrcavalcanti/mosaicoo/docs/sources/dashboards/previews.md

 enable = dashboardPreviews
 ```

 3. Save your changes.
-Grafana should reload automatically; we recommend restarting the Grafana server in case of any issues.
+Mosaicoo should reload automatically; we recommend restarting the Mosaicoo server in case of any issues.

 Verify that your setup was successful in the dashboard search page.
 You should see dashboard preview placeholders for all your existing dashboards after clicking on the _Show previews_ toggle at the top of the page.

 {{< video-embed src="/static/img/docs/dashboards/previews-successful-setup.webm" max-width="950px" >}}

-The first crawler run should begin approximately five minutes after restarting the Grafana instance.
+The first crawler run should begin approximately five minutes after restarting the Mosaicoo instance.

 In case you see any warnings after clicking on the toggle, check [Grafana server logs]({{< relref "../administration/configuration.md#log" >}}) for more context.
 The logger used by the Previews Service is named `previews_service`.